Skip to main content

 Where can patients go to get more support?

-Patients can get in touch with the Accurx User Support team by going to the Help Centre and clicking on the messenger icon in the bottom right-hand corner. 👇
+Patients can contact the Accurx User Support team by going to the Help Centre and clicking the messenger icon in the bottom-right corner. 👇

-If the patient is experiencing an issue specific to the NHS App, they can contact the NHS App Support Team by going to the NHS website and selecting the option to contact the Help Desk.
+If the patient is experiencing an issue specific to the NHS App, they can contact the NHS App Support Team by going to the NHS website and selecting the Help Desk option.

 How can I share feedback or raise an issue with the pilot?

-• If you have any concerns or questions, please get in touch with our Support Team.
+• If you have any concerns or questions, please don't hesitate to contact our Support Team.

 Can I switch the integration off?

-Practices will be able to switch the NHS App individual integration off at any point.
-Please contact us using our Support chat function, and a member of the team will switch the integration off.
-Our team will ask why you would like to switch the integration, so that we can gather feedback and insight from practices, to help us improve the integration in the future.
+Practices can switch the NHS App individual integration off at any time.
+Please get in touch with us via our Support chat, and a member of the team will disable the integration.
+Our team will ask why you would like to switch the integration, so we can gather feedback and insights from practices to help us improve the integration in the future.

 What will happen after the pilot?

-The individual messaging integration will stay switched on for practices that had access to it during the pilot, whilst we analyse the results from the pilot.
+The individual messaging integration will remain enabled for practices that had access to it during the pilot, whilst we analyse the pilot results.
 If you would prefer to switch the integration off, please contact our Support Team, who can do this for you.

 Will the fallback SMS increase my fragment costs?

-If we cannot send a message to a patient's NHS App (either because they don't have the NHS App or notifications on) or the patient doesn't read their NHS App message within one hour, we will send them a fallback SMS.
-This fallback SMS doesn't incur any additional fragment costs - the cost of the fallback SMS is the same as sending an SMS from the compose.
+If we cannot send a message to a patient's NHS App (either because they don't have the NHS App or notifications are off), or the patient doesn't read their NHS App message within 1 hour, we will send them a fallback SMS.
+This fallback SMS doesn't incur any additional fragment costs—the cost of the fallback SMS is the same as sending an SMS from the compose.

 FAQs

 Thanks for your interest in the NHS App individual messaging integration.
-The pilot results showed that further changes need to be made before we can roll this out nationally, so we’re still in the piloting stage for the integration.
+The pilot results showed that further changes are needed before we can roll this out nationally, so we’re still in the piloting stage of the integration.
 We’re not able to let more practices opt in at the moment until we have seen an improvement in the pilot data.
-We’re working closely with the NHS App team on future improvements, so that we can roll this out nationally as soon as we’re able to.
+We’re working closely with the NHS App team on future enhancements so we can roll this out nationally as soon as we’re able.

 Why aren’t you rolling this out?

-The pilot data showed that patients with the NHS App had patient response rates in the treatment group (using the NHS App) that were significantly lower than the control group (SMS only).
-This disrupted some practices with patients missing messages, appointments not being booked and increased call volumes.
+The pilot data showed that patients with the NHS App had patient response rates in the treatment group (using the NHS App) that were significantly lower than those of the control group (SMS only).
+This disrupted some practices, leading to patients missing messages, appointments not being booked, and increased call volumes.
 We’re working closely with the NHS App team on future improvements to address some of the challenges experienced by patients and practices in the pilot, so that patient response rates for messages sent via the App increase.
 You can see a summary of the findings here.

 If you still have any questions or concerns, feel free to chat with us using the green message bubble in the bottom right-hand corner of this page. 👉